GeoSensorWebLab/data-transloader/README.markdown

 This tool is meant to be scriptable using [cron][], a scheduling daemon, to automate imports on a schedule.
 This is done by passing in command line arguments to the tool that handle the sensor metadata and observation download/upload.

+The tool is separated into downloading/uploading metadata and downloading/uploading observation data.
+This is because metadata is not often updated from the source, and the metadata *may* need manual correction by the data transloader user.
+The observation data is constantly updated, so it needs to be efficient and avoid checking/creating entities for metadata every time it is run.

 Currently supported weather station sources:

 * Data Garrison